Travel Information

 Typical expenses/costs:

 • Metro.
 Very convenient, clean, and easy.
-With a T-10, you pay about 1€ per ride.
-You can purchase a card in any station.
+With a T-Mobilitat, you pay about 1€ per ride.
+You can purchase a card at any station.
 Alternatively, if you prefer unlimited travel within Barcelona, you can buy a 5-day travel card in advance.

 • Bus.
-Buses go everywhere, but they can be slower and more crowded than the metro.
-City buses work on the same system as the metro, so if you have a metro card, you can use it on the bus, as well.
-Note: You cannot buy metro cards on the bus, only one-off rides (which are expensive), so it’s best if you pick up a metro card at the beginning of your trip to have handy.
+Buses go everywhere, but they can be slower and more crowded than the Metro.
+City buses work on the same system as the Metro, so if you have a Metro card, you can also use it on the bus.
+Note: You cannot buy Metro cards on the bus, only one-off rides (which are more expensive), so it’s best if you pick up a Metro card at the beginning of your trip to have handy.

 • Taxi.
 Taxis are safe, fairly clean, and relatively inexpensive in Barcelona.
 Most rides within the city center are 6€ to 12€.
-There are numerous apps out there, but most people just hail them from the sidewalk.
+There are numerous booking apps you can use, but most people just hail taxis from the sidewalk.

 • Food.
 A typical menú del día (set lunch menu) costs 9€ to 14€ and a dinner might set you back 20€ to 30€.
 Cheap eats are easy to find, too.
 Grocery stores and fresh markets are everywhere, and ready-made (fresh daily) food shops are also common.